MartinPek/Electroscape-Interface/README.md

 - it will run without GPIOs or emulator

 ## notes
+- checkboxes do submit an empty dict when set on true
 - UWSGI.ini with enable-threads = true is crucial to get threading running, glad you found out now bec have fun finding that information
 - FLASK_ENV=development flask run